 The global stearic acid market size was valued at USD 7.1 billion in 2014 and is projected to expand at a CAGR of 4.5% over the forecast period.
-Rising application in personal care products including shampoos, shaving creams, and soaps is anticipated to augment market growth over the forecast period.
+Rising applications in personal care products including shampoos, shaving creams, and soaps is anticipated to augment market growth over the forecast period.
 Stearic acid is a waxy solid, saturated fatty acid that is derived from animal fat and vegetable oils.

 Palm kernel and coconut oil have the maximum potential to extract the product.
 The production process involves hydrogenation of vegetable oils or animal fat treatment with water at elevated temperature and pressure.
-Commercial product is a mixture of palmitic, stearic acid, and oleic acid.
+The commercial product is a mixture of palmitic, stearic acid, and oleic acid.
 Benefits such as enhanced shelf life, versatility, and stability as a base for cosmetics are expected to augment product demand in the near future.
 Additionally, it acts as an excellent binder and thickening agent for personal care products.

-Powerful cleansing and surfactant properties that facilitate removal of oil and dirt in the skin are projected to strengthen demand for stearic acid in cosmetic and detergent applications.
-High demand in personal care and soaps and detergents as surfactant is anticipated to foster product penetration in these segments in the next few years.
+Powerful cleansing and surfactant properties that facilitate the removal of oil and dirt in the skin are projected to strengthen the demand for stearic acid in cosmetic and detergent applications.
+High demand in personal care and soaps and detergents as a surfactant is anticipated to foster product penetration in these segments in the next few years.
 Growing application scope in several niche segments including candle manufacturing, metal processing, and dietary supplements is also expected to bolster industry growth over the forecast period.

 Growing demand for sustainable and biodegradable products due to decreasing petrochemical dependence is anticipated to remain a key driving factor in the stearic acid market.
-Volatile prices of the petrochemical derived products owing to supply-demand imbalances have been a concern for the global chemical industry, which has encouraged the shift towards bio-based chemicals.
+Volatile prices of the petrochemical-derived products owing to supply-demand imbalances have been a concern for the global chemical industry, which has encouraged the shift towards bio-based chemicals.

 In addition, neurotoxic and organ damage hazards are expected to limit market growth in cosmetic applications.
 Product derived from animal fats has led to rising protests by various animal rights activists, thus restraining its sourcing in the market.
-Development of 100% bio-based products, along with increasing R&D spending regarding product innovation, is estimated to create lucrative opportunities for future expansions.
+The development of 100% bio-based products, along with increasing R&D spending regarding product innovation, is estimated to create lucrative opportunities for future expansions.

 Product salts such as lead, zinc, calcium, and cadmium are applied in PVC softening.
 Additionally, they are used as release agents in automotive tire production.
-Increasing application scope as additive in negative plates and lead acid battery manufacturing is also projected to generate demand in the near future.
+Increasing application scope as an additive in negative plates and lead-acid battery manufacturing is also projected to generate demand in the near future.
 Furthermore, it can be used as a hardening agent in dietary supplements and candy manufacturing, which is slated to positively impact industry growth.

 Asia Pacific was the major regional market in 2014, accounting for over 40.0% share of the total demand.
 The region is projected to witness the fastest growth on account of rapid industrialization.
-The growth is attributed to growing demand for personal care, detergents, and plastics.
-Emerging economies such as India, China, and South Korea are slated to emerge as major consumers, thus complementing the stearic acid market growth.
+The growth is attributed to the growing demand for personal care, detergents, and plastics.
+Emerging economies such as India, China, and South Korea are slated to emerge as major consumers, thus complementing the market growth.

 The industry exhibits a high threat of new entrants and a medium threat of substitutes.
 Major companies operating in the market include The U.S. Chemical Company LLC., BASF, AkzoNobel, Emery Oleochemicals, Wilmar International, Godrej Industries, Oleon, Pacific Oleochemicals Sdn Bhd, Kao Chemicals, and Kuala Lumpur Kepong (KLK).